rvesse/airline/docs/guide/practise/workshop.md

 ## Workshop Overview

 For this workshop we are going to build an example command line application called `send-it` that is designed for shipping of packages.
-The example code on this page is typically truncated to omit things like import declarations for brevity, the full code is linked alongside each example.
+The example code in these slides is typically truncated to omit things like import declarations for brevity, the full code is linked alongside each example.

 The example code all lives inside the Airline git repository at [https://github.com/rvesse/airline/tree/master/airline-examples](https://github.com/rvesse/airline/tree/master/airline-examples)